Last updated on January 25th, 2026 at 08:33 am

 2. APA Hotel Shinjuku-Kabukicho Tower ⭐️⭐️⭐️

-This hotel opened in 2015 so it’s recent, fresh and modern.
-APA Hotel Shinjuku-Kabukicho Tower hotel is located in the heart of Shinjuku which can be easily accessed on foot from JR Shinjuku Station and Seibu Shinjuku Station.
+Even though the hotel is 10 years old, it is still, fresh and modern option.
+APA Hotel Shinjuku-Kabukicho Tower is located in the heart of Shinjuku, which can be easily accessed on foot from JR Shinjuku Station and Seibu Shinjuku Station.

-Though the standard rooms here are only 11 square meters the rooms are designed with functional furniture which provides a little more space for guest comforts.
+Though the standard rooms here are only 11 square meters, the rooms are designed with functional furniture that provides a little more space for guest comforts.

-This hotel is in a super busy location as the name states it’s within Kabukicho which is one of Tokyo’s red light district.
+This hotel is in a super busy location, as the name states, it’s within Kabukicho, which is one of Tokyo’s red light districts.

 APA Hotel Shinjuku-Kabukicho Tower